LaKraven/TBCEditor/README.md

 Define | Description
 --- | ---
-USE_ALPHASKINS | Use AlphaSkins.
+USE_ALPHASKINS | Use <a href="http://www.alphaskins.com/">AlphaSkins</a>.
 AlphaSkins are most powerful theming solutions for apps developed in Delphi.
 USE_VCL_STYLES | Use VCL styles.
 A set of graphical details that define the look and feel of a VCL application.

 <h3>Demo</h3>